protontypes/open-sustainable-technology/README.md

 - [ThermoPack](https://github.com/thermotools/thermopack) - A thermodynamic model library for fluid properties and pressure-volume-temperature property calculations.

 ### Emission Observation and Modeling

+> **What?** The process of localizing, monitoring, and measuring greenhouse gas emissions, such as carbon dioxide and methane.

+> **How?** These tools help identify and quantify greenhouse gas point sources, such as methane leaks and carbon dioxide emissions; simulate the transport of pollutants; analyze and map fossil fuel supply chain and lifecycle; and monitor and assess regional and national carbon inventories.

 - [Carbon Mapper](https://carbonmapper.org/) - Accelerate local climate action globally by locating, quantifying and tracking methane leaks and CO2 point-sources from space.
 - [Asset-level Transition Risk in the Global Coal, Oil, and Gas Supply Chains](https://github.com/Lkruitwagen/global-fossil-fuel-supply-chain) - The global fossil fuel supply chain, mapped at the asset-level.
 - [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a greenhouse gases emissions indicator published on Environmental Reporting British Columbia.